rouzbehsbz/cicadas/README.md

 ## Installation

-Currently working on automation releases. for now you need to compile source code for your desire platfome/arch using `cargo`.
+Working on automation releases. for now you need to compile source code for your desire platfome/arch using `cargo`.

 ## Features